OlivierLD/raspberry-coffee/Project-Trunk/Servos-and-Co/README.md

 ADC value for -90 degrees > 171
 ADC value for +90 degrees > 883
 ```
-Start playing with the knob, and see the corresponding angle value.
+Start playing with the knob, and see the corresponding angle values.
 ```
 Usage is ./feedback.mcp3008.sh --miso:9 --mosi:10 --clk:11 --cs:8 --channel:0
  !
 IMPORTANT: For miso, mosi, clk & cs, use BCM pin numbers